Vivianstats/scINSIGHT/README.md

 ## Usage

-Please refer to the package tutorial for examples about how to use the package functions.
+Please refer to the [package vignette](https://github.com/Vivianstats/scINSIGHT/wiki/scINSIGHT-vignette) for examples about how to use the package functions.